 Beneath the silvery cover is 3cm of memory foam that's sewn directly into the cover to help prevent restless tossing and turning, and there's 14cm of breathable Ecocell foam underneath it to provide plenty of support.
 Dormeo offers a 60 night trial so you can find out for yourself whether all these features add up to a comfortable night's sleep, and the 15-year guarantee is a tough one to beat.

 Amazon Prime Day mattress deals: what to expect

-However, there are also some very strong deals on the core range of three Hybrids, Our pick for the best offer is 37% off all sizes of the Hybrid Pro – the best discount we've seen on this model, surpassing 2020's Black Friday deal.
-There's also 35% off the Hybrid Luxe, but only the King and Super King sizes.
+There were also some very strong deals on the core range of Hybrids: 37% off all sizes of the Hybrid Pro (the best discount we'd seen on this model, surpassing 2020's Black Friday deal – although note we've seen bigger discounts since), and 35% off the Hybrid Luxe, but only the King and Super King sizes.

 Eve also used to sell though Amazon, but at time of writing its brand page (opens in new tab) is almost entirely sold out.